CindyJS/CindyJS/ref/MIDI_Functions.md

 ###  Ping Pong With Sound

-Our next example is really very tiny and uses just one `playtone(...)` statement in the right place.
+Our next example is really very tiny and uses just one `playtone(…)` statement in the right place.
 We want to create a Ping-Pong game with sound effects.
 By using the physics simulation facilities of [CindyLab](CindyLab.md) it is very easy to construct a physically reasonable interactive Ping-Pong table.
 The boundary of the table is created by physical **bouncers**.